Ohad-Ma/RSA-Visualizer/README.md

 }
 ```
 ---
-### 📝 Notes
-* All requests and responses use JSON.

-* CORS is enabled for easy frontend integration.

-* This is for educational purposes only — not secure for real-world cryptography.

 ### 📸 Screenshots
----

 * **Generate RSA keys without filling any prime numbers.**
 <p align="center">
   <img src="./src/assets/S_1.png" alt="Screenshot 1" width="390" height="600";/>